Your 2026 health plan shopping checklist

 With a growing number of Medicare plan options, the decision to keep or change your Medicare plan can feel overwhelming.
 Luckily, there are plenty of trusted community resources that offer free expert advice.

 “For free local health insurance counseling about Medicare, Californians can contact the Health Insurance Counseling and Advocacy Program hotline at 1-800-434-0222,” Truong says.
-“Sharp Health Plan also offers free online seminars and in person events about how Medicare works and the benefits of our Sharp Direct Advantage plans, which are the highest member-rated in California, yet again."
+“Sharp Health Plan also offers free online seminars and in-person events on how Medicare works and the benefits of our Sharp Direct Advantage plans, which are the highest member-rated in California yet again."

 Learn more about Medicare health insurance at Sharp HealthCare; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.